 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 If your leaking extends beyond the first 3-4 days, first discontinue or reduce ointment use.
 You might see the leakage reduce after this.
 Remember: less is more and a little goes a long way.
 If your skin feels wet or slimy to the touch after applying, you’ve used too much.
 Just a tiny bit is all you need.

 If the leaking still doesn’t stop after this, you may need to seek professional help.

 When To Be Concerned

 There’s always a small risk of infection anytime a needle is used to pierce the skin.
 If you’re seeing leaking plasma and are also leaking pus, that’s not a good sign.
-You also don’t want the tattooed area to be hot to the tough or inflamed and red.
+Other symptoms which indicate a possible infection include your tattoo being hot to the touch, inflamed and red.
 Additionally, any foul odor emanating from the tattoo is bad news.

 However, all tattoos are wounds.
 One of your body’s first responses is the production of plasma to create a safe barrier between the world and your skin and keep you safe while your body fends off infection.
 Seeing a bit of plasma during the first few days is completely normal.